Colin Moran: Houston Astros

-On July 31, 2014, the Marlins traded Moran, Jake Marisnick, Francis Martes, and a compensatory draft pick to the Houston Astros for Jarred Cosart, Enrique Hernández, and Austin Wates.
-The Astros assigned Moran to the Corpus Christi Hooks of the Class AA Texas League.
-In 117 games between Jupiter and Corpus Christi, he batted .296/.344/.397 with seven home runs and 55 RBIs.
+On July 31, 2014, the Marlins traded Moran, Jake Marisnick, Francis Martes, and a compensatory draft pick to the Houston Astros in exchange for Jarred Cosart, Enrique Hernández, and Austin Wates.
+The Astros assigned Moran to the Corpus Christi Hooks of the Double–A Texas League.
+In 117 games between Jupiter and Corpus Christi, he batted .296/.344/.397 with seven home runs and 55 RBI.

 The Astros invited Moran to spring training in 2015.
 He began the season back with Corpus Christi.
 In May 2015, a throw hit Moran in the face that fractured his jaw, requiring surgery.
 He was activated later in the month, but was placed back on the disabled list on June 12.
 He was activated June 21.
-In 96 games for the Hooks, he slashed .306/.381/.459 with nine home runs and 67 RBIs.
+In 96 games for the Hooks, he slashed .306/.381/.459 with nine home runs and 67 RBI.

-Moran opened the 2016 season with the Fresno Grizzlies of the Class AAA Pacific Coast League.
+Moran opened the 2016 season with the Fresno Grizzlies of the Triple–A Pacific Coast League.
 The Astros promoted him to the major leagues on May 17.
 Moran batted 2-for-19 (.105) before he was optioned back to Fresno.
 He began the 2017 season with Fresno and was promoted to the major leagues on July 18.
-Moran would play nine games with the Astros in 2016, compiling a .130 average and 2 RBIs.
-In 117 games for Fresno, he batted .259 with ten home runs and 69 RBIs.
+Moran would play nine games with the Astros in 2016, compiling a .130 average and two RBI.
+In 117 games for Fresno, he batted .259 with ten home runs and 69 RBI.

 Moran began 2017 with Fresno.
 He was recalled by the Astros on July 18.
-On July 22, Moran was injured in the sixth inning when he fouled an inside pitch from Orioles reliever Darren O'Day straight up and into the left area of his eye.
+On July 22, Moran was injured in the sixth inning when he fouled an inside pitch from Baltimore Orioles reliever Darren O'Day straight up and into the left area of his eye.
 Moran went down to the ground and grabbed his face, which had started to bleed.
 After a lengthy time down on the field with athletic trainers—including a brief moment where he attempted to stand up but couldn't – he was carted off the field.
 Moran suffered a facial fracture from the foul ball, and was placed on the 10-day disabled list.

 The Astros finished the 2017 season with a 101–61 record and won the 2017 World Series.
 Moran did not play in the playoffs, but won his first championship as he was still on the team's 40-man roster at the time.
-In nine games for Houston, he batted .364 with one home run and three RBIs, and in 79 games for Fresno, he posted a .308 batting average with 18 home runs and 63 RBIs.
+In nine games for Houston, he batted .364 with one home run and three RBI, and in 79 games for Fresno, he posted a .308 batting average with 18 home runs and 63 RBI.